chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

   Since this is a post-processing module, we can only have access to data that was previously output.
 If one needs more time resolution than the data in hand, the simulation must be `reran with a smaller time-step <../../../parameters/dem/simulation_control>`_

-Creation of a new array
+Creation of a New Array
 ~~~~~~~~~~~~~~~~~~~~~~~~

 To color the particles according to their position, we use the function ``modify_array``, which takes the following arguments: